wp-plugins/wptouch/readme.txt

 The theme also includes the ability for your visitors to easily switch between the *WPtouch* view and your site's regular theme.

 *Now Available:* WPtouch 2.0 Pro!
-Totally re-written top to bottom, with a slew of new features, include support for themes!
+Totally re-written top to bottom, with a slew of new features, including support for themes!

 For more information visit http://www.wptouch.com